Kittysplit/kittysplit-blog/_posts/2015-3-13-finding-a-domain.md

 ---
 layout: post
-title: We found our domain using Python
+title: We found our domain name using Python
 ---
+Finding a name for your startup is never easy.
+Many requirements must be met.
+A name should not be too generic, yet it should somehow convey an idea of what your company is about.
+You also need to be confident that it doesn't describe an obscure sexual practice in a foreign language.
+On top of that, you need to ensure that the domain name is free for a sensible top-level domain.

 We found our domain name ([kittysplit.com](http://kittysplit.com)) using a simple Python script.